How To Live On Very Little Money: Extreme Frugality

 Even if you have the slightest doubt, let me reassure you — it is possible to live on very little money and lead a better life.

-Making ends meet on a low income is super challenging.
+I totally agree, making ends meet on a low income is super challenging.

 Otherwise, all the money in the world can’t make you happy.

-Some people regard frugal as a cheapskate.
-Because they don’t understand the difference between frugal and cheapskate.
 They consider incurring debts to pay for extravagance completely normal.

 How to live with very little money: EXTREME FRUGALITY